 I don’t remember if she has ever made rasgulla at home.
-But when I moved to Finland I started missing this humble dessert.
+But when I moved to Europe I started missing this humble dessert.

 Then I started looking for options and luckily I found the packed Rasgulla at one of the Asian stores.
 I tried it, but it was missing that WOW factor which I loved in fresh rasgullas.
 So I tried making my own rasgulla and I must say they were a bigger disaster than the packed ones.
 OUCH!

 After a few trials, what I got almost everytime were the failed Rasgullas.
 Yes, I call them failed attempts as sometimes they turned out hard, other times they melted in sugar syrup.
 Basically, they were everything other than the desired Rasgulla. 😉

-Then my Mom said: “One of my neighbors is from Bengal and she makes her own Rasgullas.
+Then my Mom said: “One of her neighbors is from Bengal and she makes her own Rasgullas.
 I have tasted them, they are just so spongy and so good.
 Just the way they should be.
 I will ask her if she can tell me the recipe of Bengali Rasgulla (Mishti).”